H-Slagter-outlook/h-slagter-outlook/links.md

 - [Microsoft Learning with Labs on GitHub][link12]
 - [Microsoft 365 Licensing][link13]
 - [Microsoft Win32 Intune Content Prep Tool][link14]
+- [Poerline on GitHub][link15]
+- [Tutorial: Set up a custom prompt for PowerShell or WSL with Oh My Posh][link16]
+- [How to make a pretty prompt in Windows Terminal with Powerline, Nerd Fonts, Cascadia Code, WSL, and oh-my-posh][link17]

 [link02]: https://pandoc.org/
 [link01]: https://hackmd.io/home/